openziti/ziti-doc/docfx_project/ziti/metrics/file.md

-# Overview
+# File Reporter
-The Ziti controller event system can write metrics to a file for direct viewing or post-processing into a metrics system of your choice.
+The Ziti Controller event system can write metrics to a file for direct viewing or post-processing into a metrics system of your choice.

-# Ziti Configuration
+## Ziti Configuration
 There are two independent configurations that need to be set up for metric event reporting to work:
 1. **Report Interval:** The controller and routers need to have a metric reporting interval set.
 The interval determines how often metrics will be sent to the controller and possibly written out to file
 1. **Event Subscription:** The subscription is configured in the controller, and determines which of the reported metrics are written.

-## Metrics Reporting
+### Metrics Reporting
 The reporting interval is defined in the `metrics.reportInterval` property.
 While the controller and each router can have a different reporting interval, we suggest that you set them all the same to make lining up metrics across the cluster easier.

 Example: